dal-dos/SpotifyTracker-App/README.md

 - [Release Page](https://github.com/dal-dos/SpotifyTracker-App/releases/tag/APK)
 - [SpotifyTracker_v1_00.apk](https://github.com/dal-dos/SpotifyTracker-App/releases/download/APK/SpotifyTracker_v1_00.apk)
 - [Source Code](https://github.com/dal-dos/SpotifyTracker-App/archive/refs/tags/APK.zip)

+# Run
+**A spotify account is _required_ to use any functionality of the app.** Google Play Services is required to use the playlists feature of the app.

 # Special Instructions
 **A spotify account is _required_ to use any functionality of the app.** Google Play Services is required to use the playlists feature of the app.